ibm-mas/ansible-devops/CONTRIBUTING.md

       - mas_instance_id is defined and mas_instance_id != ""
     fail_msg: "One or more required properties are missing"
 ```

+## MAS Ansible Devops collection empowering MAS CLI

+The MAS Ansible Devops collection contains the ansible roles that are used to automate a particular task in the [MAS CLI](https://ibm-mas.github.io/cli/).
+For example, when you run `mas install` command via MAS CLI, when the installation begins, a tekton pipeline will be triggered in your cluster, and that will orchestrate the execution of a sequence of automated tasks, each of then invoking a particular MAS Ansible Devops role i.e `suite_install` role will perform the actual MAS installation.

+See [`Contributing to MAS command line interface`](https://github.com/ibm-mas/cli/blob/master/CONTRIBUTING.md) for more details.

+As MAS CLI relies and embeds MAS Ansible Devops collection in its container, there are certain conditions that triggers the automatic MAS CLI pre-release master image version build process, which happens to help us keep the MAS CLI always containing the latest MAS Ansible Devops collection within its image.

+- When MAS Ansible Devops pre-release from master branch is triggered (when new PRs are merged into master), a [Github action workflow](https://github.com/ibm-mas/ansible-devops/blob/master/.github/workflows/ansible.yml#L51) triggers the MAS CLI pre-release master build process, which will automatically rebuild the MAS CLI pre-release master version to contain the most recent pre-release master version of MAS Ansible Devops collection.
+That way, both side will have the latest and greatest pre-released master versions.
+- The same way, when a new MAS Ansible Devops collection is officially released and a new version is generated, a similar [Github action workflow](https://github.com/ibm-mas/ansible-devops/blob/master/.github/workflows/ansible-publish.yml#L46) also triggers the MAS CLI pre-release master image version build process.

 ## Maintain links between MAS documentation and github documentation
 When creating a new ansible role or renaming an existing ansible role, please use the Review Manager button at the top of [internal MAS Knowledge Center](https://ibmdocs-test.mybluemix.net/docs/en/MAS-review_test?topic=installing-ansible-collection) and add a comment to the `Ansible Collection` topic describing the required change.
 The idea is to maintain the links between the public MAS documentation and the github docs here.